Mnemonics for Students: A Teacher's Toolkit for Memory

 From Structural Learning | structural-learning.com

 In a Spanish lesson, the teacher might introduce the word 'Pato', which means duck.
-The teacher asks the learners to think of a word that sounds like 'Pato', and a student suggests 'Pot'.
+The teacher asks the learners to think of a word that sounds like 'Pato', and a learner suggests 'Pot'.
 The teacher then tells the class to close their eyes and imagine a duck wearing a large, shiny cooking pot on its head like a hat.
-During the next retrieval quiz, the teacher says 'Pato', the students think of 'Pot', they see the image of the duck, and they correctly translate the word back to English.
+During the next retrieval quiz, the teacher says 'Pato', the learners think of 'Pot', they see the image of the duck, and they correctly translate the word back to English.

 Some think mnemonics are for "lazy teaching," used as a last resort.
 Educators assume good teaching means learners remember without tricks.
 Even deep understanding is hard to recall in exams.
 Mnemonics can aid recall under stress when they are taught as a bridge to meaning, not as a substitute for understanding.